UnknownWebPT/Bizfum-Stealer/Decrypting/README.md

 3. RSA (CNG) decrypt the AES key with your private key.
 4. AES decrypt the file with the RSA (CNG) decrypted AES key.
 5. Output the data into some file with the extension of `.zip`.

+Don't worry, a script to do this will be coming!